-Kobakhidze spoke of "LGBT propaganda" as an "Anti-governmental activity".
-He made derogatory comments about students critical of him: " Their orientation is completely mixed up, I believe these people should be put on the right tracks - Boys should take wives, girls should get married, etc. Their orientation, starting from political should be fixed, this is our goal, we will do everything for this, including for saving the youth".
+X After the failed attempt to adopt the proposed law "On Transparency of Foreign Influence, "Georgian Dream" leadership unprecedentedly increased antagonistic rhetoric against LGBTQI+ groups.
+On 4th May 2023, Prime Minister Gharibashvili made a number of homophobic statements at the Conservative Political Action Conference (CPAC) in Hungary: "...we will not allow the violence of the minority against the majority, and we will not support the minorities' attempts to change with aggressive propaganda the values which the majority of our population considers to be given by God..."
+He assessed conducting a Pride March in Tbilisi as "a very provocative event".
+The Georgian Dream leader, Irakli Kobakhidze spoke of "LGBT propaganda" as an "anti-government activity".
+He made derogatory comments about students critical of him: "Their orientation is completely mixed up, I believe these people should be put on the right tracks - boys should take wives, girls should get married, etc. Their orientation, starting from political, should be fixed; this is our goal; we will do everything for this, for saving the youth".
 One of the Leaders of the Georgian Dream, Mamuka Mdinaradze believes that the "LGBT propaganda" could "dramatically increase the number of representatives of certain groups."
-In the Parliament, "Georgian Dream's" satellite oppositional party "European Socialists'" leader, Fridon Injia stated that they will approach the parliament with the draft law about banning "LGBT propaganda" and mentioned that he likes and will join this initiative.
+In the Parliament, "Georgian Dream's" satellite opposition party "European Socialists"' leader, Fridon Injia, stated that they plan to introduce the draft law about banning "LGBT propaganda".

-- !
-Organizers and perpetrators of the July 5 violence remain unpunished; - Protection of the rights of the LGBTQI+ groups disappeared from the agenda and it has been excluded from the Human Rights Strategy 2022-2030.
-This fact was criticized by community members, CSOs and international partners; - !
-The ruling party uses the LGBTQI+ issue as a political instrument and enhances significantly the hostile rhetoric against the LGBTQI+ community; - The National Human Rights Action Plan has not yet been elaborated in the Government Administration and public organizations are still not involved in the process; - !
-The Government and Parliament of Georgia didn't create a democratic, inclusive and regular consultative mechanism to increase the political representation and participation of ethnic minorities.
+!
+Organizers and perpetrators of the July 5 violence remain unpunished;

+!
+Protection of the rights of the LGBTQI+ groups disappeared from the agenda and was excluded from the Human Rights Strategy 2022-2030.
+LGBTQI+ community members, CSOs and international partners criticized this fact;

+!
+The ruling party uses the LGBTQI+ issue as a political instrument and significantly steps up the hostile homophobic rhetoric

+!
+The National Human Rights Action Plan has not yet been elaborated by the Government Administration, and public organizations are still not involved in the process;

+!
+The Georgian authorities did not ensure the protection of the rights of freedom of assembly and expression and security of members of the LGBTQI+ community from violent groups;

+!
+The Government and Parliament of Georgia did not create a democratic, inclusive and regular consultative mechanism to increase the political representation and participation of ethnic minorities.

-GENDER EQUALITY AND VIOLENCE AGAINST WOMEN
+PRIORITY N9: GENDER EQUALITY AND VIOLENCE AGAINST WOMEN